Our History - 1970's

-Visitors to The Bike Shop are met by a large ground floor showroom filled with new and late, low mileage motorcycles and scooters, motorcycle and cycle clothing, accessories and spares.
+Visitors to The Bike Shop are met by a large ground floor showroom filled with new and late, low mileage motorcycles and scooters, motorcycle clothing, accessories and spares.
 A large counter area is staffed by knowledgeable enthusiasts who can help answer any questions.

 2016 saw the Completion of a brand new two storey building at the rear of the shop encompassing a 2500 sq ft Showroom with bike storage and photo studio below.
-The new showroom not only is home to our Sales Manager Paul but also has space for some 50 second hand bikes displayed in great surroundings.
+The new showroom not only is home to our Sales Manager but also has space for some 50 second hand bikes displayed in great surroundings.

-Whilst scooters and cycles still form an important part of the business the Company has, over the last 5 or 6 years, started to specialise in very clean, very low mileage motorcycles of all sizes and makes and has gained a reputation throughout the UK as a provider of excellent motorcycles.
+Whilst scooters still form an important part of the business the Company has, over the last 5 or 6 years, started to specialise in very clean, very low mileage motorcycles of all sizes and makes and has gained a reputation throughout the UK as a provider of excellent motorcycles.

 The Company is constantly striving to ensure that they give the best professional service possible at a price that is affordable - the internet has meant that new skills and processes have to be learnt and adopted with bike sales being made throughout the world.